-Not only was the disaster planning by the mass media groups limited in both societies, but the problems they encountered in covering stories were dramatically similar.
-There were problems of mobilizing media personnel and resources in both Japan and the United States.
+Since systematic disaster planning by mass media groups in both societies is limited, it was not surprising to find that the problems they encountered in covering stories were dramatically similar.
+Mobilizing media personnel and resources in both Japan and the United States was problematical.
 There were, for example, difficulties in both settings in finding higher level management personnel when the emergency developed.
 Disruption of telephone service generated similar kinds of technical problems for media operations.
 Communication difficulties arose in both societies due to the convergence of calls and requests for information from citizens.
 Altered and ad hoc decision-making in the media organizations occurred in both Japan and the United States, sometimes as a result of the absence of personnel or equipment.

-At the level at which we did our study, it is difficult to see any common or differentiating dimensions in the difficulties observed.
-However, we would think further research could establish which would be likely to occur earlier than others and which were more difficult to solve or handle than others.
+It is difficult to see any common or differentiating dimensions in the difficulties observed.
+However, we would think further research could establish which problems would be likely to occur earlier than others and which are more difficult to solve or handle.
 In addition, all the observed problems seemed to be related both to the degree of (or lack of) mass media preparedness planning and the constraints created by the physical impact of the disaster agent.
 (Some of these issues have been addressed in our more recent research, see Wenger and Quarantelli, 1989).